-Students who have accessed Minerva and who drop their last course between September 1st (January 1st for the Winter term) and the withdrawal with full refund deadline will be deemed to have withdrawn from the University.
+Students who have accessed Minerva and who drop their last course during the period between September 1st (January 1st for the Winter term) and the withdrawal with full refund deadline will be deemed to have withdrawn from the University.
 They will automatically be charged a Registration Cancellation Fee of $200 (or their registration deposit fee, whichever is higher) to cover the administrative costs of registration (the minimum charge does not apply to School of Continuing Studies students, as they are subject to a drop charge on a per course basis).
 Students who stop attending classes without taking steps to drop their courses will be liable for all resulting tuition and other fees.
 Students who have withdrawn from the University and who subsequently wish to re-enroll must follow the procedures for re-admission.

 Students who wish to withdraw from the University must officially do so according to the regulations of their faculty.
 These rules may be found in the relevant University calendars.

 - Fees for the term in which the student withdraws are refundable as indicated below: